flame-engine/flame/doc/particles.md

 );
 ```

-## Animation Particle
+## AnimationParticle

 A `Particle` which embeds an `Animation`.
-By default, aligns the `Animation`'s `stepTime` so that it's fully played during the `Particle` lifespan.
-It's possible to override this behavior with the `alignAnimationTime` argument.
+By default, aligns the `Animation`'s `stepTime` so that
+it's fully played during the `Particle` lifespan.
+It's possible to override this behavior with the
+`alignAnimationTime` argument.

 ```dart
 final spritesheet = SpriteSheet(